 How can you ensure your organization’s new manager training program is designed to produce high-performing leaders who can deliver positive bottom-line impact in a timely manner?

 Based on my experience of training, coaching, and developing thousands of managers and leaders in 24 countries, the best supervisor training programs include four fail-proof strategies.
-The four strategies are the foundation of the Association for Talent Development (ATD) Creating New Manager Training Programs certificate course.
+The four strategies are the foundation of the Association for Talent Development (ATD) Creating Leadership Development Programs certificate course.
 Evaluate your program using these four strategies.

 New manager training must go beyond policy, process, and compliance